pintotomas/golang-tasks/README.md

 * The description was split in two fields: Description and Additional Information
 * The timezone was missing (We used UTC by default)
 * Instead of having the start and end date, we had the start date and the duration
-* We had some extra fields like ClientTraceID we didnt require but could come handy for logging purposes for example
+* We had some extra fields like ClientTraceID we didn't require but could come handy for logging purposes for example

+### Notes about the solution

+* I am only implementing a storage service (without any connection to a db or any other storage) for keeping the task simple, other services can interact with this interface in the same way
+* For the same reason, when I run the task I simulate the json/xml request bodies to avoid the overhead of creating an API and only showcase the part of the problem related to the task

+### What could be improved?

+* We could aswell have an adapter for the original LiveEvent struct.
+Although It's unlikely to change since it comes from legacy code nobody really wants to touch, it's still a possibility and by having an adapter for this one we could save time in the future
+* Maybe we don't want to expose the whole Live Event interface to all services and that could lead to multiple interfaces and adapters
+* To keep it simple I used the standard library for tests, but I recommend using testify for more useful tools for testing.
+* Similar with logging, I'm using the fmt package for some basic outputs, but I would use the log package from the standard library.